wimgielis/AutoHotKey/README.md

 Most tools are to be used in Notepad++ or Turbo Integrator.

 The corresponding AHK file contains the source code.
 Please keep my header in it.

+I also put out my custom TM1 language menu in Notepad++.
+The code in the exe file will be toggle it on automatically.